Vocational training at Volkswagen

 Dual vocational training

-Dual vocational training, where theory and practice are closely interwoven, provides the crucial basis enabling top-performing teams to meet the Volkswagen Group’s high standards of expertise and quality.
+Dual vocational training, where theory and practice are closely interwoven, provides the basis for first-class performance that meets the Volkswagen Group’s high standards of expertise and quality.
 Vocational education and training are offered based on the expertise required within each vocational group.
-The vocational group’s own experts pass on the knowledge accumulated in the group to the trainees.

 After completing their vocational training, young people at the start of their career have the opportunity to take part in the “Wanderjahre” (Years Abroad) program, spending twelve months at one of the Group’s international locations.
-In the reporting period, 37 Volkswagen Group locations in 19 countries took part in this development program, including for the first time Sant’Agata Bolognese (Lamborghini).
-In 2014, 51 employees from Germany and eleven from six other countries embarked on their Volkswagen Group Years Abroad program.
+In the reporting period, 38 Volkswagen Group locations in 17 countries took part in this development program, including Porsche AG and Sitech GmbH for the first time.
+In 2015, 59 employees from Germany and 18 from nine other countries embarked on their Volkswagen Group Years Abroad program.